COP26 in the final hours of climate negotiations | Law-Order

 Immediately before the meeting, U.S. special envoy John Kerry was overheard by Reuters telling his Chinese counterpart Xie Zhenhua "You’re supposed to be phasing out coal over the next 20 years, you just signed an agreement with us." -- 5:36 p.m.
 "We will reconvene very, very shortly," COP26 President Alok Sharma said, after country delegations finished up their speeches.

-As delegates work overtime to reach a final deal at the U.N. climate conference in Glasgow, Reuters reporters are on the ground delivering latest updates, scenes and insights.
+Delegates worked overtime on Saturday to reach a final deal at the U.N. climate conference in Glasgow.
+Reuters reporters were on the ground delivering the latest updates, scenes and insights during the final hours.
+All times local (GMT).

+8:15 p.m.
+After a last-minute drama over the words phase "down" or "out" regarding coal use, the talks ended https://www.reuters.com/business/cop/un-climate-negotiators-go-into-overtime-save-15-celsius-goal-2021-11-13 with a global agreement that aimed to keep alive hopes of capping global warming at 1.5 degrees Celsius, and so maintain a realistic chance of saving the world from catastrophic climate change.

+Mixed reviews over the deal rolled in.
+“Whether COP26 was a success will only be known some time down the road.
+The test will be whether Glasgow marks the transition from promises made on paper to turning those promises into reality," said Kaveh Guilanpour, Vice President of International Strategies at the Center for Climate and Energy Solutions.

 COP26 President Alok Sharma looked like he was about to cry.
 India's environment minister Bhupender Yadav interrupted the adoption process for the Glasgow pact before it had barely begun, proposing new language in the deal that would request governments "phase down" coal use, rather than phase it out.

 Several countries expressed disappointment but said they would still support the deal to ensure the negotiations do not collapse in failure.
-Sharma apologized to the plenary for the way the process was handled and got choked up.
+Sharma apologized to the plenary for the way the process was handled and choked up as he spoke.

 -- 7:23 p.m.